bugsbugsbux/notes-on-nix/notes-on-nix.md

 which even (at least in 2024) refer to mathematical topics (fixpoints) without ever explaining them!

-## How to read the official documentation?
+## How to read the official documentation and get help?

 0. You might want to start by reading these notes.
 It's an attempt to distill the information from all the different documentation sources